Arielhh/ESP32-Radio-Internet-With-TouchScreen-Display/README.md

 Radio Hits,http://stream.awesomehitsradio.com
 .
-You can find station URL's here: https://streamurl.link/ .
+You can find station URL's here: https://streamurl.link/
-Note: The webserver is only working after boot, it will stop working once you touch the screen.
-To reactivate it you will need to reboot the radio.

 Note: 1.
 The boot_app0.bin file is included with the Lilygo flash tool in the bin directory.
       2. An I2S DAC is required for this project, Amplifier is optional.
 Consult the I2S data sheet to learn how to activate the (L+R)/2 or stereo signal.